traipham/traipham.github.io/index.md

 - **Learning**
 - **Playing Videogames**

+I'm currently a sophomore at UCSD, pursuing a CS major.

 ### Favorite Quote!
 Robert Frost once said:
 >In three words I can sum up everything I've learned about life: It goes on